 Company-owned bicycles are available to our employees at our sites in Bern, Lucerne and Zurich.
 E-bikes are also available at the sites in Zurich, Geneva, Lausanne and Lucerne.
 They are well suited for shorter distances in the city.

 If the use of the private vehicle results in significant time or cost savings, it can be used for business purposes.

-Primary energy demand / greenhouse gas emissions
+Primary energy demand and greenhouse gas emissions

-The water purchased is fed as process water (grey and black water) to the on-site waste water treatment plant (WWTP) and treated accordingly.
+The water purchased is fed as process water (grey and black water) to the on-site wastewater treatment plant (WWTP) and treated accordingly.

 Paper and printed matter

-Office materials and office furniture
+Stationery and office furniture